ArctosDB/documentation-wiki/_documentation/other-identifying-numbers.markdown

 resolvable identifiers; ones with a URL in the code table.

-Relationships (non-self references) express a subject-relationship-object directionality in which the “subject” is the current record and the object is the indicated record.
+Relationships (non-self references) express a subject-relationship-object directionality in which the "subject" is the current record and the object is the indicated record.
 Example, given three cataloged items: